Chat in English (英語で雑談) part 207

 You feel stressed because you think the idea of walking into a bathroom in public places is embarrassing and unbearable.

 Or maybe you just had a gay sex with your boyfriend with massive cock.
 I'll go with the second idea.
-I knew it.
-You are hentai.
-Not as hentai as Mariko Aoki.
-According to your page, she named that diarrhea attack after her very own name.
-How crazy is that?
-Why every one of you can't decent English?

 Are you all junior high school student?